Trump briefly acknowledges Russia helped him get elected

 "And now Russia has disappeared because I had nothing to do with Russia helping me to get elected," Trump added.
 He again complained of being a victim of what he called presidential harassment.

-Trump later appeared to recognise the lapse, telling reporters on the White House South Lawn, “No, Russia did not get me elected.”
+Trump later appeared to recognise the lapse, telling reporters on the White House South Lawn, "No, Russia did not get me elected".
+Mueller in his remarks declined to clear Trump of obstruction of justice.

-Trump later hit out at Mueller, calling him a “never Trumper” who led a biased investigation on Russia’s interference and failed to investigate his opponents.
-Trump’s eruption came after Mueller pointedly rejected his repeated claims that he was cleared of obstruction of justice allegations and that the two-year inquiry was merely a “witch hunt”.
+He said that under longstanding Justice Department policy he could not bring charges against a sitting president, effectively leaving it up to Congress to decide whether to begin impeachment proceedings.

-The president also offered mixed messages on Russia’s efforts to help him defeat Democrat Hillary Clinton, first tweeting that he had “nothing to do with Russia helping me get elected”.
-Trump said Mueller, who is a Republican, was “conflicted” and should have investigated law enforcement officials who the president claims tried to undermine him.
+Meanwhile, President Donald Trump said on Thursday he "couldn’t care less" whether a US Navy destroyer bears the name of his late rival John McCain, but insisted he would not have ordered hiding the vessel from view during his Japan trip.

 WASHINGTON: US President Donald Trump briefly acknowledged in a tweet on Thursday that Russia helped him get elected but quickly backtracked in comments to reporters.